 KJ-2.
 There are some tensions and inequalities based on ethnic group lines, and discrimination does exist.
-Despite some shortcomings, the complex Mauritius social model provides a degree of inclusion that helps to avoid internal conflict and minimises terrorist recruitment as disenfranchisement is low.
+Despite some shortcomings, the complex Mauritius social model provides a degree of inclusion.
+It helps to avoid internal conflict and minimises terrorist recruitment as disenfranchisement is low.

 KJ-3.
 Economic stability has been possible largely due to tax laws.
 Tax haven loopholes result in other African countries losing tax revenue that could be used for needed public services.

-While now Mauritius enjoys peace and stability, the 1960s and 1990s witnessed ethnic riots, largely because of inequality of poorer, majority of Creole Mauritians in the 90s and conflict between Christian and Muslim communities in the 60s.
+While today Mauritius enjoys peace and stability, the 1960s and 1990s witnessed ethnic riots.
+Largely because of inequality of poorer, majority of Creole Mauritians in the 90s.
+But also a conflict between Christian and Muslim communities in the 60s.
 Mauritius gained independence in 1968 and since 1970 sustained economic growth and stability.
 Institute for Economics and Peace places Mauritius 1 of 4 countries with no domestic/international conflict.